 Where is Rose West now?

-West, 66, is now an inmate at HM Prison New Hall, Flockton, West Yorkshire, England.
+Rose West, 67, is now an inmate at HM Prison New Hall, Flockton, West Yorkshire, England.

 She is said to have had a string of affairs with fellow inmates since being incarcerated in 1995.

-The doc airs on ITV on Monday September 21st at 9pm.
+Episode one of the documentary airs on ITV on Wednesday, 15th September at 9pm.
+The second episode will air at the same time on Thursday, 16th September.
 The film will then be made available to watch on catch up on the ITV Hub.